fastenhealth/blog/_posts/2024-02-16-patient-access-implementers-guidebook.md

 ## What is SMART-on-FHIR

-In essence, SMART-on-FHIR a powerful standard that allows healthcare applications to securely access data from different EHR systems using FHIR (Fast Healthcare Interoperability Resources) and enables third-party developers to create innovative healthcare apps that seamlessly integrate with these systems.
+In essence, SMART-on-FHIR is a powerful standard that allows healthcare applications to securely access data from different EHR systems using FHIR (Fast Healthcare Interoperability Resources) and enables third-party developers to create innovative healthcare apps that seamlessly integrate with these systems.